 What is PPC marketing?

-PPC (pay-per-click) is an advertising model where you pay a small fee each time someone clicks on your ads.
+PPC (pay-per-click) marketing is an online advertising model where you pay a small fee each time someone clicks on your ads.

 It’s a way to get your business in front of people searching for products or services like yours on search engines or social media platforms.

-This digital marketing function is excellent for businesses looking to increase sales, boost lead generation, or drive website traffic quickly.
+This marketing strategy is a good idea for businesses looking to increase sales, boost lead generation, or drive website traffic quickly.

 Types of PPC ads